Duck-Mc-Muffin/project_templates/aspnet_nvim/README.md

 docker compose --project-directory docker up --build -d
 ```

 Building the extended image might take a few minutes, since neovim will be compiled from source code.
+You might need to add your personal directory in `.dockerignore` if it causes problems.
+You can remove it, once the base image is build.

 ## Initializing a project
 You can create a project inside the container with the dotnet-cli: